ErinF10/mandarin-flashcards/README.md

 ## Notes

-The most difficult portion was creating the randomness for the new cards, I had to learn more about more complex aspects of state management.
+The main challenge was hadnling the user input from the form because I have not worked with forms before this project.

 ## License